-The Builders is also required to supervise and maintain records of the works in progress as well as providing an insight to the typical aspects of remediation works that warrant closer supervision to assist in reducing the risk of non-compliances.
+The builder is required to supervise the works in progress and to maintain records of the works.
+Records may provide an insight into the remediation works that typically warrant closer supervision.
+This will assist with reducing the risk of non-compliant works.